betocerutti/apoloai-test/README.md

 - **Swagger UI**: [http://localhost:8000/swagger](http://localhost:8000/swagger)

 Notes: There are initial scripts that load sample data into the product service using Django fixtures.
-You do not need to worry about this—it is included in the initial command when the containers are created.
+You do not need to worry about this, it is included in the initial command when the containers are created.

 ### Orders Service